Lego Island: Development and release

-The development team created a bespoke game engine, which was to be used for Lego Island and potential sequels.
+The development team created a bespoke game engine for Lego Island, which was intended to be reused in potential sequels.
 The DirectX technology set was used to render 3D environments.
 According to Brown, graphics accelerators were in their infancy, so Lego Island was designed to work on computers that did not have one, while simultaneously being able to take advantage of an accelerator if one was available.
-Jenkins, his wife Kyle, and Anderson created a real-world model of the game's island, and the development team invited children to play with the set, observing how these children would interact with the various elements.
+Jenkins, his wife Kyle Bogertman, and Anderson created a real-world model of the game's island, and the development team invited children to play with the set, observing how these children would interact with the various elements.
 According to Anderson, girls tended to decorate the island, such as with trees, while boys were more interested in racing elements.
 Subsequently, more of the game's elements, including the sky and trees, were made customizable with the goal of incentivizing girls to play the game.
 In so-called "Yes meetings", team members could present any further ideas they had to the rest of the team.
 If another member agreed, the proposer would sleep over it and, on the next day, try to frame a realistic implementation of the feature.

 During 1996, the Lego Group established Lego Media as its video game division based in London, invested US$2 million in the development of Lego-themed video games, and created Darwin, a "Strategic Product Unit" that absorbed most of Futura.
 Mindscape regularly communicated with Lego Media and Darwin, which led to the inclusion of further buildings and vehicles in the game, as well as the exclusion of non-Lego elements like ropes.
 In January 1997, Mindscape and the Lego Group reintroduced the game, now titled Adventures on Lego Island and scheduled for a release in the third quarter of 1997.
-As Lego Island, the game was released worldwide on September 26, 1997.
+As Lego Island, the game was released worldwide on September 26, 1997; copies of the game included a comic book that acted as the game's instruction manual, as well as a Lego minifigure of the Infomaniac.
 One day prior to the release, Mindscape fired the entirety of Lego Island's development team.
 The company had a program for bonuses in place, so several of the affected employees believed that Mindscape laid them off solely to avoid paying royalties.
-Jenkins died on September 24, 2017.